snleo/py-outlook-filter/README.md

 outlook_inbox : "Inbox"
 outlook_junk : "Junk E-Mail"
 ```
+>Note: you will need to modify `outlook.py` to use the correct settings file.

 ## Keyword file
 If Subject or Body of a message contains any word in the spcified keyword file it will be moved to specified Outlook folder.